| 1. Hiring

 pricing or over valuing your home

-already now the value of their home.
+already know the value of their home.
 In some cases,

 this is because a home in the neighborhood sold for

-"X" last year, or perhaps their home is
+"X" last year, or perhaps they feel their home is

 has many more desirable features than the other home